tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 https://example.repairshopr.com/api/v1/customers?api_key=

+Or the equivalent for Syncro.

-Or if you use a customer domain it would be
+If you use a customer domain it would be

 https://example.com/api/v1/customers?api_key=